FarmDyn/documentation/docs/template/plant_nutrition.md

 ## Planning Data

-The nutrient need can also derived from planning data from the revised Fertilizer directive (BMEL 2015).
+The nutrient need can also be derived from planning data from the revised Fertilizer Directive (BMEL 2015).
 The proposed directive includes compulsory fertilizer planning to increase N use efficiency on farms.
-This measure is included in FARMDYN.
+This measure is included in FarmDyn.
 When fertilizer management follows the planning data, different intensities do not exist and yield levels are fixed, i.e. cannot be changed by the GUI.